fetaplop/m3-project-client/README.md

 ## Description

 This is an app that provides all the bus stops within Oulu region.
-A user can search for bus stops by name and save stops as their favourites if they're logged-in.
+A user can search for bus stops by name and save stops as their favourites if they're logged in.

 Note: there have been some changes to bus stops in Linnanmaa area after seeding the app's database (last seeded in late May 2020) so the data is not 100% up-to-date.
 I will probably reseed after taking some steps to start using live stop monitoring data.